 Health Savings Account (HSA) Considerations

 Remember that you cannot enroll in the high deductible medical insurance plan (associated with a Health Savings Account) if you have other coverage, including Medicare Part A. In addition, there may be tax implications if you contribute to an HSA (including UNE’s employer contribution) within 6 months of turning age 65 and enrolling in Medicare Part A. Contact a tax and/or financial advisor for further guidance.

-Janet Kelsey, UNE’s dedicated Fidelity workplace planning and guidance consultant, offers on-campus 1:1 meetings twice a month to help answer questions as you prepare for retirement.
+Michael Fraser, UNE’s dedicated Fidelity workplace planning and guidance consultant, offers 1:1 meetings twice a month to help answer questions as you prepare for retirement.
 Please bring relevant account statements and any paperwork to help address your questions and needs.
 Appointments are required.
-To schedule an appointment for a 1:1 with Fidelity, register online at getguidance.fidelity.com or call 800-642-7131.
-For general information, call 800-343-0860 or view Fidelity's basics of Medicare and Fidelity's Social Security and working.
+To schedule an appointment for a 1:1 with Fidelity, register online at getguidance.fidelity.com or call 1 (800) 642-7131.
+For general information, call 1 (800) 343-0860 or view Fidelity's Basics of Medicare and Fidelity's Social Security and Working.